CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 2. If you set the `export` option to `true` in the previous step, the TSDB will begin receiving the time series data for the metrics that you configured on the switch.
 Use the `netq show otlp endpoint` command to view the TSDB endpoint configuration.

-## Configure the Data Sources in Grafana
+## Configure Data Sources in Grafana

 1. Generate and copy an authentication token using the NetQ CLI.
 You can adjust time at which the token will expire with the `expiry` option.
 For example, the following command generates a token that expires after 40 days.
 If you do not set an `expiry` option, the token expires after 5 days.
 The maximum number of days allowed is 180.